Sunnyvale Rod & Gun Club - Rifle and Pistol Range

 Domed pellets definitely work better than other shapes because they hold their velocity better at the longer ranges.
 Other GearOne unique thing about silhouette is that it does not allow much of the the purpose built clothing and accessories that are found in other precision shooting sports.
 Shooting specific pats, jackets, shoes and slings are all prohibited.
 You must wear eye and ear protection.
 Here are some additional items you may find useful:

 Getting ReadyIf you want to make the most of your first silhouette match, it's helpful to do the following beforehand: 1.
 If you are not a member, join the NRA, which is the governing body for SRGC silhouette shooting.
 Once you are a member, you can pay a $15 annual fee here to have your scores recorded and receive your classification.
+You don't have to be an NRA member to shoot silhouette but you won't receive an official classification.
 2. Find out which ammunition your rifle shoots most accurately and is consistent with your budget.
 3. Establish your scope elevation and focus settings for the silhouette distances:

 Testing AmmunitionTo test ammo and determine your scope settings, you need the calmest possible weather.
 Even slight breezes will displace a bullet, and especially a pellet, an inch at 50 yards, making it impossible to know whether your rifle doesn't like the ammo or the wind is pushing it around.
 Early morning and evening are the best times to test, at least in summer.
 8PM on Tuesday (SRGC is open until 9 on Tuesday) is often dead calm.
 (Alternatively, you can do as one air rifle shooter in Southern California has done, and build your own wind-proof 50-yard range from 2' steel pipe!)
 At SRGC, the .22 and air rifle positions are on the right side of the range office (positions 21 and higher).
 To test ammo, set up a multiple-bull target at 50 yards.
 Choose bulls that are easy to center in your scope; most people can see white rings easier than black ones; some people prefer to align the crosshairs on grid intersections.
 (Sample Target) Rest your rifle on blocks and sandbags (or on a rifle rest if you have one) to maximize your steadiness.
 Shoot one five-shot group per bull, holding the rifle as consistently as possible across the shots.
 Five groups should give you a good idea of an ammunition's performance in your rifle.
 After changing to a different brand, the first group you shoot with the new ammo may be comparatively poor; if it is, ignore it.
 If your rifle will consistently shoot 1/2" groups (measured center-to-center, or edge-to-edge and subtracting one caliber diameter) you've found an ammo your rifle likes.
 But 1" groups are OK if they are consistent.
 When you've got the right ammo, you can be confident that the animals you miss are your fault, not your equipment's.
 That's important for observing and correcting your mistakes and also for concentrating on the fundamentals when you shoot.
 If you want to test .22 ammo more meticulously, test the ammo that groups best at 50 at 100 yards to find out which is really best.
 Note that 100 yard testing requires dead calm conditions and good benchrest shooting skills.
 Measuring group size can be done by hand or by using a smartphone app (Ballistic-X or similar).
 Getting Scope SettingsOnce you've selected an ammunition, you need to get your scope settings for that ammo.
 With known settings, you'll be able to quickly adjust the scope as you change from chickens to pigs, pigs to turkeys, and so on.
 Just like ammo testing, it's best to do this on a calm day.
 To determine scope settings at Sunnyvale Rod and Gun Club, staple a multi-bull target to a target stand, and position it at the distance of one animal (most people start at chickens).